The Best Ways to Find Secondhand Cars and Campervans for Sale in New Zealand

-Pros of Backpacker Car Buy & Sell Groups
+The Pros of Backpacker Car Buy & Sell Groups

-- Often cheap, as sellers usually want to make a quick sale before leaving the country
+- Often cheap, as sellers usually want to make a quick sale before leaving the country.

-Cons of Backpacker Car Buy & Sell Groups
+The Cons of Backpacker Car Buy & Sell Groups

 - Most cars are sold from Auckland or Christchurch, which isn’t always convenient

-- Not all cars are of high quality – expect them to have done a lot of kilometres
+- Not all cars are of high quality – expect them to have done a lot of kilometres.

-Yes, physical notice boards are still a thing here in New Zealand and you’ll often find a car listed for sale on one.
+Yes, physical notice boards are still a thing here in New Zealand and you’ll often find a car listed for sale on them.
 The most common type of notice board you’ll find are supermarket noticeboards, which are displayed either at the entrance of the supermarket or after the cashier counters.
 Cars are also posted for sale in binders or notice boards in the hostels of New Zealand’s larger cities, like Christchurch, Auckland, Wellington and Queenstown.

-Pros of Notice Boards
+The Pros of Notice Boards

 - Backpacker hostel notice boards might have a few bargains from travellers wanting to make a quick sale